Who should apply?

 To be eligible for a HCI Pillar 1 course, you will need to meet the following:

-- The employment eligibility criteria and,
+- The employment eligibility criteria AND

-- The residency criteria
+- The residency criteria AND

 - UCC’s English language requirements if applicable

-Academic requirements:
+Academic entry requirements:

 Information on academic entry requirements can be found under the ‘requirements’ section of each individual course page.
 Please go to the ‘Courses’ section of the main HCI Pillar 1 webpage to search for individual courses.

-Employment eligibility criteria:
+Employment eligibility funding criteria:

 - Employed - working either for yourself or someone else